 Testing not only helps to squash bugs, but it also helps you familiarize yourself with the completed course.
 When you’re satisfied with how the site elements work, conduct a final walkthrough of your course to make sure it functions the way you envisioned.

 You can find course creation rubrics that guide you through a checklist to make sure your course is in alignment with student learning objectives.
 For example, Quality Matters is popular for use in higher education to review online classes and online course components.
 Their rubric provides a set of standards for course design, evaluation, and improvement.
+Checking for accessibility of course content is also a recommended best practice.

 If you aren’t using a predetermined rubric, here’s a checklist of what to look for: